SXL-4403 Marine Insurance

 Critically analyse and apply relevant statutes and relevant case law regarding marine insurance in the context of commercial and consumer insurance contracts;

-Show an ability to solve real problems in practice, for instance, to solve disputes between the insurer and the insured by applying the general principles and rules of marine insurance law.
+Demonstrate an ability to solve real problems in practice, for instance, to solve disputes between the insurer and the insured by applying the general principles and rules of marine insurance law.

 Formulate, investigate and refine suggestions for the development and/or reform of the existing law.